Secondman: Diesel and electric traction

+In September 1996 the requirement for double manning was ended entirely.

 Modern use

 With increasing automation of rolling stock, many trains today only require the operation of a single driver, and thus this post has started to disappear.
 However, it remains in many places, especially on heavy freight, express routes and night trains.
 Trainee drivers (often known as traction trainees) may also act as secondmen in order to learn routes and operating methods.

 Certain railway lines in the UK (for example, the East Suffolk Line) are not approved for driver-only operation.
 Passenger trains will usually have a driver and a guard, but empty stock movements would require a secondperson (usually a second qualified driver) or a guard to accompany the driver.

 On heritage railways, where the older types of locomotives are still in use, the position of second man is still an important role filled by volunteers, and usually part of the training to become a driver.